 Its use in residential real estate has been characterized in the press as “win-win”.

-THE STUDENT DEBT CRISIS lends itself to this as a solution because, through re-structuring, the debt can be converted into a secured loan on the property and fast loan amortization will provide capital to the student after the Investor receives the desired return REGARDLESS of whether the property appreciates or not.
-Covest has created just such a solution and looks forward to funding the activity.
+GRADHOUSE.
+ORG was developed to assist the student debt crisis using the historical appreciation of real estate as the means to pay off the debt and provide a modicum of capital to a graduate.
+Through re-structuring, the debt gets converted into a secured loan on the property and combines with fast loan amortization to provide capital to the student after the Investor receives the desired return REGARDLESS of whether the property appreciates or not.
+Covest has held the solution at bay pending the end of the Covid 19 project.

 VETERANS PROGRAMS There are may programs aimed at relieving the suffering of veterans.
 None, however, have taken the approach of home ownership by combining a veteran with an investor.
 It would seem 3 or 4 different modification models could be implemented into the housing.
 Using a leveraged approach with an investor and conventional lender would enable many more veterans to be served for their service.